SadadDeveloper/Sadad_SDK_Android/README.md

 Steps to Integration :

   Step 1.
-Add the JitPack repository to your peoject level build.gradle file
+Add the JitPack repository to your project level build.gradle file

     allprojects {
       repositories {